 COEN 2880 (1) Fresh Start for Success

-Fresh Start is a class for students in the College of Engineering who wish to have just that ¿ a Fresh Start!
-This class focuses on learning the skills necessary to achieve academic and personal change goals.
-Topics include the science of learning (metacognition) and strategies to use metacognition in everyday life; including mastery of material in engineering, successful test taking, maintaining balance throughout the semester, and the science of change and how to create sustainable change.
-This class is focused on the actions necessary to create change, where each student must engage in the class and commit to applying the knowledge and skills acquired during lessons and reflection to their other classes and elsewhere in their life.
-This course is best suited for students looking to have greater success in achieving academic goals.
+Fresh Start is a class for students in the College of Engineering who want to work toward a Fresh Start!
+This course focuses on learning the mindsets and skills necessary to achieve academic and personal change goals.
+Topics include the science of learning (metacognition) and the use of metacognition in everyday life, including strategies supporting mastery of the material in engineering, effective study planning and test-taking, maintaining balance throughout the semester, and the science and creation of sustainable change through habits, support, and resiliency.
+This class focuses on the actions necessary to reflect deeply and develop awareness and skills to help create change.
+Enrolled students must engage in the class and commit to applying knowledge and skills acquired during lessons and reflection to their other classes and aspects of their student experience.
+This course is best suited for students looking for support in the pursuit of success in achieving academic goals.

 Repeatable: Repeatable for up to 2.00 total credit hours.